kittykatattack/learningPixi/README.md

 to display your images on the canvas.
 You then need to create a special Pixi `Container` object called the `stage`.
-As you'll see ahead, this stage object is going to be used as the root container that hold all the thing you want Pixi to display.
+As you'll see ahead, this stage object is going to be used as the root container that holds all the things you want Pixi to display.

 Here’s the code you need to write to create a `renderer` and `stage`.
-Add this code in your HTML document between the `<script>` tags:
+Add this code to your HTML document between the `<script>` tags:
 ```js
 //Create the renderer
 var renderer = PIXI.autoDetectRenderer(256, 256);